statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     The Institute’s GremlinGPT system Idea and progress has already been reviewed and starred by tkersey from Atrium.
-    We have received our 11th Star, Thank you, juvu, and our First Fork, Thank you, shefben, Let’s get GremlinGPT Funed & Seen.
+    We have received our 12th Star, Thank you, shahradelahi(Returning Gremlin), and our First Fork, Thank you, shefben, Let’s get GremlinGPT Funed & Seen.
   </em>
 </div>